enola-dev/enola/docs/index.md

 It complements [related existing tools](concepts/other.md).

-Due to its inherently modular underlying technical framework, its internal data model is highly extensible to a variety of environments by modeling concepts from private environments and writing bespoke custom API adapters for proprietary legacy setups.
+Due to its inherently modular underlying technical framework, its internal data model is highly extensible to a variety of environments by modeling concepts from private environments and writing bespoke custom API connectors for in-house setups.

 <!-- TODO The actual usage of [the underlying core](core.md) can be illustrated e.g. by its [Kubernetes Edition](k8s/index.md). -->